aatmunbaxi/lasgun.el/showcase.md

 -   Perform action on each buffer position with `lasgun-action-*`

 By default, `lasgun.el` comes with 2 actions defined: `lasgun-embark-act-all` and `lasgun-make-multiple-cursors`, which depend on `embark` and `multiple-cursors`, respectively.
-It is up to the user to define other actions beyond this, which we describe a process to do here.
+It is up to the user to define other actions beyond this; let's do some.

 <a id="orgf18b59d"></a>